 In June of 2012, President Obama addressed the problem of young people stuck in immigration limbo because they were brought to the U.S. while very young, through no choice of their own, without documentation.
-In recent years, thousands of young people born in other countries have encountered roadblocks to education, work and a normal lifestyle in general because of a lack of legal immigration status.
+In recent years, thousands of young people born in other countries have encountered roadblocks to education, work and a normal lifestyle in general because of a lack of legal immigration status and the threat of deportation.
 Obama announced the beginning of deferred action for childhood arrivals (DACA), offering hope to these young people, raised in the U.S. and educated in American schools.
 To discuss whether you qualify and what steps you can take, consult with an Oak Brook DACA Lawyer.

 Who Can Benefit From DACA?